 Our readers often ask “What do you wipe gel nails with at the end” and why?
-Read all about gel-nail extensions’ and polish’s secret finishing touch, right here.
+Read all about gel-nail extensions’ right here.

 Why do We Need Gel Nail Extensions or Gel Nail Paints?

-Having long and painted nails increase the beauty of a hand.
+Long and painted nails increase the beauty of your hand.
 However, not everyone is blessed with strong nails, nor can one be always ready for a sudden occasion.
 For such days and events, gel nail extensions can be an ideal solution.
-They can support you with flawless nails during back to back occasions, long holidays, and professional meets.
+They can support you with flawless nails during back-to-back occasions, long holidays, and professional meets.

 After finishing the coats of gel paint at home or a gel extension at a salon, you might have noticed a tacky layer of color and residue left on the base of the nails.
 Apart from looking cheap, the layer gives an unfinished look to your nails.
 Besides, when this layer comes in contact with a surface, it can ruin the finish of your nail paint.
 Isopropyl alcohol or rubbing alcohol is the most commonly used product to give a finishing touch to gel nail paints.
 If you don’t wish to get a bottle of rubbing alcohol, alcohol wipes are readily available in the market as well.
 In case you don’t have access to isopropyl alcohol or alcohol wipes, you can always use a non-acetone polish remover.
 The product doesn’t damage the gel polish and has the same effect as alcohol.
 However, you should use it in small quantities only.
 In addition to a flawless look for your hands, gel nails discourage nail-biting habits as well.